YA26/MissingValuesHandler/README.md

 If you want to know more about how that implementation was done, you can read this article: https://medium.com/analytics-vidhya/replacing-missing-values-in-a-dataset-by-building-a-random-forest-with-python-d82d4ff24223

-#Do you want to give it a try?
+## Do you want to give it a try?

 - Make sure all dependencies are installed.
-If that’s not the case you can install them with '''pip install requirements.txt'''
+If that’s not the case you can install them with pip install requirements.txt

-- Open the run.py file
+- Open the *run.py* file

 - Import your dataset or use those that are in the repository